 Thank you for reading this article.
 I hope that you are able to use it as a guide to increase your capacity for eloquent listening.

 The central focus of this method is on compassionate listening.
 It may appear that emphasis is also placed on receiving the content of what the speaker is saying.
-While it is indeed important to receive what the person is saying and understand what they are meaning to convey, it is more important to pay attention to the feeling of the energy and the quality in the feeling sense of the connection.
+While it is indeed important to receive what the speaker is saying and understand what he is meaning to convey, it is more important to pay attention to the feeling of the energy and the quality in the feeling sense of the connection.

 Inquiry is not about agreement.
 Even in significant disagreement, presence and the quality of listening can often provide a fertile ground for connection and compassion between you.

-The parties engaging in an Inquiry have the opportunity to discover that the energy that constricts their connection may well have existed in their histories long before they met and even before they were conceived.
-An effective Inquiry opens the opportunity to perceive that the way a couple is being together, the way entangled conflict irrupts in their relationship is rarely about the content of what they are saying, but strongly influenced by the energies of long forgotten imprints carried over from their early lives and enen before their conceptions.
-These conflicting constricted energies may well have been carried forward from before we were there.
-Indeed we have the opportunity to discover that it may even be as if our ancestors are in conflict rather than the immediate statements or behaviors that appeared to trigger the present conflict in the first place.
+The parties engaging in an inquiry have the opportunity to discover that the energy that constricts their connection may well have existed in their histories long before they met and even before they were conceived.
+An effective inquiry opens the opportunity to perceive that the way a couple is being together, the way entangled conflict erupts in their relationship is rarely about the content of what they are saying.
+Rather, it is strongly influenced by the energies of long forgotten imprints carried over from their early lives and even before their conceptions.
+Indeed, we have the opportunity to discover that it may even be as if our ancestors are in conflict rather than the immediate statements or behaviors that appeared to trigger the present conflict in the first place.

-More over, it is my hope that as a people, together in relationship with our significant others, we are able to use these guidelines to strengthen our relationships and increase the mutual support, cooperation and love between us.
+More over, it is my hope that, as a people, together in relationship with our significant others, we are able to use these guidelines to strengthen our relationships and increase the mutual support, cooperation and love between us.

-Lastly, it is my hope that these methods find their way into our civic and political processes so that together we can find and implement actual real solutions to the substantial challenges we are facing on our Planet today.
+Lastly, it is my hope that these methods find their way into our civic and political processes so that together we can find and implement actual real solutions to the substantial challenges we are facing on our planet today.

 Respectfully,